filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ### Run Pact Contract Tests with PactFlow.io

 PactFlow.io is a SaaS version of Pact Broker.
 It has a free tier for up to 5 integrations, which is suitable for a proof-of-concept.
+Read more about PactFlow in the [PactFlow documentation](https://docs.pactflow.io/).

 - Create a free account on <https://pactflow.io>

-- Generate [read/write API token](https://docs.pactflow.io/docs/user-interface/settings/api-tokens/) for your PactFlow account
+- Generate [read/write API token](https://docs.pactflow.io/#configuring-your-api-token) for your PactFlow account
   and set environment variables:

 ```bash